 >> We need a new approach which can formulate, generate and engage such patterns.

 >> The pattern language approach of Christopher Alexander serves this purpose – The interdisciplinary and participatory building blocks for societal change.

-In the last two decades, the pattern approach of Christopher Alexander has gone beyond architecture and is now also being successfully implemented in many other fields, such as design, media, arts, IT, management, pedagogy, social activism, social innovation and grassroots movements.
-It has become an effectual interdisciplinary tool for collecting and conveying informal knowledge with the purpose of creating morphological coherence in the things which are made with this knowledge.
+In the last two decades, the pattern approach of Christopher Alexander – which has originated from architecture but has gone far beyond since – is now being successfully implemented in many new fields, such as design, media, arts, IT, management, pedagogy, health care, social activism, social innovation and grassroots movements.
+It has become a powerful interdisciplinary and participative tool for collecting and communicating informal knowledge with the purpose of creating morphological coherence through the things which we design, make or put into practice.
 Lastly, as Alexander states, with the objective to build a society which is alive and whole.

-The 2.
-World Conference PURPLSOC – In Pursuit of Pattern Languages for Societal Change – October 19th to 21st, 2017 at Danube University Krems – will discuss and reflect on these newest developments in the application of the pattern approach of Christopher Alexander.
-The conference wishes to stimulate the attention for pattern related work, both in the scientific community and the wider public, by showing its broad applicability and richness and bringing application/best practice examples from outside the scientific community into research.
+The Second World Conference PURPLSOC – In Pursuit of Pattern Languages for Societal Change – October 19th to 21st, 2017 at Danube University Krems – will discuss, reflect and act on these newest developments in the application of the pattern approach of Christopher Alexander.
+The objective of the conference is to stimulate the attention for pattern related work, both in the scientific community and the wider public, by showing its broad applicability and richness via best practice examples from inside and outside the scientific community.